Soul Vessels and Tailpipes

 Stripped.

-One group believes that from the moment of conception, the woman’s role is that of a vessel.
+One group believes that from conception, the woman’s role is that of a vessel.
 The other believes all the goings-on in a woman’s body (including fertilizing that egg) is the woman’s business and nobody else’s.

-Neither side will ever budge from their firmly held beliefs, and legislation sure as hell won’t change minds.
+Neither side will budge from their firmly held beliefs, and legislation won’t change minds.
 All legislation does in the case of abortion is make access easier or more difficult.
 It never changes minds.

-And if we were serious about wanting to reduce the number of abortions in America, we’d be looking at national standard for sex education in public schools, with frank and honest discussions about sex, responsibility, and consequence.
+And finally, if we were serious about reducing the number of abortions in America, we’d be looking at national standards for sex education in public schools, with frank discussions about sex, responsibility, and consequence.